It’s that time again – my favorite movies of 2016!

 6: 10 CLOVERFIELD LANE (Dan Trachtenberg, United States)

-After a car wreck a woman wakes to find herself in an underground bunker with two other men.
+After a car wreck, a woman wakes to find herself in an underground bunker with two other men.
 They tell her that they rescued her but she can’t leave due to some sort of “attack” that has made the air outside dangerous.
-They don’t know what happened but they have ideas—and she’d definitely is not allowed to leave.
+They don’t know what happened but they have ideas—and she’

 This movie is goddamn intense and you’ll have no idea who to trust at any time.
 All three of the main actors are fantastic with John Goodman having the stand-out role as the shelter builder and the unknown to her and the viewer savior or villain.